Friar Park, West Midlands: Amenities

 There have been some more recent additions to the estate, including Carisbrooke House multi storey council flats, that were built in the 1960s on the north-east of the estate.
 However, these flats were demolished in 2001 in a controlled explosion, one of many tower blocks in the West Midlands which have been demolished since the 1980s.
 The low-rise blocks of council flats in Friardale Close, which were built in the 1960s, were demolished in 2004.
 Over the years, the council has decided to modernise the older houses, which form the nucleus of the estate, rather than to opt for demolition.
 In the 1980s, a small development of houses and flats was built off Carisbrooke Road, on land adjacent to the Tame Valley Canal.

 Joseph Edward Cox Infant and Junior Schools were built on the estate around 1930, to serve 5–11-year olds.
 The children were initially located in temporary buildings, before a permanent junior school opened in 1934 and an infant school in 1936.
 The schools have been completely rebuilt since the beginning of the 21st century and the name changed to The Priory Primary School.

 The Coronation public house was demolished in the 1990s and a Lidl supermarket now stands on the site.
 Most of the estate's shops around Carrington Road were demolished between 2010 and 2016 after standing empty since the 1990s.

-Bus route 40 connects Friar Park to Wednesbury and West Bromwich and is jointly operated by National Express West Midlands and Diamond Bus.
+Bus route 40 connects Friar Park to Wednesbury and West Bromwich and is jointly operated by National Express West Midlands and Diamond Bus as West Midlands Bus.
+Also bus route 41 connects Friar Park to West Bromwich via Hateley Heath and Carters Green and is solely operated by Diamond bus (Carolean Coaches from 5 January 2025).

+During the middle of December 2022 the local convenience store Lally's suffered flooding resulting in the shop been closed for almost four months while repairs where carried out.